Here is your short guide to Kerala Backpacking trip.

 Jeep safari is anothe popular activity in Thekkady.
 The skilled jeep drivers will take you for an off-road jeep drive.
 Evenings in Thekkady can be spend by going for Kathakali show or Kalari, Kerala martial art show.
 These activities are quite touristy and one can expect a good crowd.

 Hotel Ambady has a nice restaurant.
 Thekkady Cafe is a busy place, quite popular with the locals.
 Dosa de Thekkady is one place I like to eat.
 There are options for Gujarathi and Jain food as well in Thekkady town.

 It would be a better idea if you spend a relaxed time at Thekkady enjoying the nature and the good climate.
 You can fix up a plan to go for a spice plantation walk on this day.
 If you are in a rush, you can skip this day and proceed to the next day’s plan.

-After another long journey, myabe you want to chill a bit in a cool place.
+After another long journey, maybe you want to chill a bit in a cool place.
 Art Packer Life hostel in Alleppey would be a good choice for the backpacker that you are.
 There are many homestays as well to choose from.
-Another accomodation option is to stay in the famous House boats of Alleppey.
+Another accommodation option is to stay in the famous House boats of Alleppey.
 We will discuss about the house boats of Alleppey in a bit.